Marlyyyyy/top-cars-website/README.md

 # Progress #

 ### User Authentication and Authorisation ###
-*â€œFinding out who you are and what you should have access toâ€*
+*"Finding out who you are and what you should have access to"*

 I made good use of the Security component of Symfony.
 I set up a user provider, a firewall and access controls within ```security.yml``` in order to only allow registered users to access specific parts of my website.
 The firewall is used to determine if a user has to be authenticated when visiting a particular page.
-If the answer is yes and the user isnâ€™t authenticated yet, the firewall will automatically redirect the user to a login form.
+If the answer is yes and the user isn't authenticated yet, the firewall will automatically redirect the user to a login form.
 Once the user is logged in using this form, the original request is resent.
 The access control layer allows to define URLs whose access should be limited to specific roles.
 If a user visiting such a URL does not have the required privileges, the firewall will redirect them to a login form.
 The firewall also allows to simply log out users by removing them from the session when visiting a specific URL such as ```/logout```.
 Since I store users in a database, the credentials of the to be authenticated visitor has to be matched against a large number of users within the database.
-Therefore my security user provider is a User class which implements the Security componentâ€™s UserInterface, and is used by the Doctrine ORM to fetch a pool of users from the database.
+Therefore my security user provider is a User class which implements the Security component's UserInterface, and is used by the Doctrine ORM to fetch a pool of users from the database.
 On successful authentication, a serialised instance of this class is saved in the session, therefore I let my User class implement the Serializable interface as well.
 I set up a Role table which had a many-to-many association with users.
 I only added two roles for demonstration purposes.
 Every newly registered user is assigned a "Registered User" role.
 One user can also have multiple roles at the same time.
 In fact every logged in user has the roles below their role in the hierarchy, such as ```IS_AUTHENTICATED_FULLY``` by default.
 The password of each user is combined with a set of random characters (salt) due to the fact that some users might use the same passwords, and then encrypted by a secured hash algorithm (SHA-512).
 This encrypted password is then stored in my User table.